 Active schools make for active learners

 Join hundreds of schools across Victoria in this year’s Walk to School.
-By participating, your school will have a chance to win great regional prizes!
-Plus, you can order a suite of free materials including posters, classroom calendars and much more.
-So what are you waiting for?
-Register for Walk to School today and help your school build healthy habits for life.
+You can order a suite of free materials including posters, classroom calendars and much more.
+Join in Walk to School and help your school build healthy habits for life.

 Walk, ride or scoot this October!